doro0438/Manual-testing---MySQL/Database_Project_For_OregonInc.md

 DELETE FROM supervisers;  - this table was not used in the end that is why i did not put it in the beginning, hence it is not part of the database anymore</li>
 </ul><br>

-In order to simulate various scenarios that might happen in real life I created the following queries that would cover multiple potential real-life situations:
+In order to simulate various scenarios that might happen in real life I created the following queries that would cover multiple potential real-life situations:<br>

 where - searched for the people in the employees table whose first name is "Michael"<br>
 SELECT * FROM employees WHERE firstName = "Michael";